 More information about payments equals more transparency, fewer complaints and disputes about allegedly fraudulent transactions, better customer experience and loyalty, and ultimately, of course, economic benefits for the card issuer itself.

-Mastercard's new rules on enriched data and payments are a welcomed step forward, and while they may initially present a significant challenge for many card issuers, they will ultimately benefit everyone.
+Mastercard's new rules on enhanced data and payments are a welcomed step forward, and while they may initially present a significant challenge for many card issuers, they will ultimately benefit everyone.

-If you haven't yet found an enriched data provider for your business (or aren't 100% happy with yours), now is the time to look for one.
+If you haven't yet found an enhanced data provider for your business (or aren't 100% happy with yours), now is the time to look for one.

 Appendix A: Details of scheme compliance requirements